 Quantis AI Trading

-An autonomous AI agent trades a US-stock paper account with regime-gated leverage, conviction sizing, and a defined-risk options sleeve — every position wrapped in hard survival mechanics the LLM cannot override.
+An autonomous AI agent trades a US-stock paper account with volatility-targeted leverage, a small mechanically-scored single-name sleeve, and a standing protective-put hedge — every position wrapped in hard survival mechanics the LLM cannot override.

 Live simulated NAV